Huaka’i Hawai’i / Online

 Would you like to deepen your understanding of sustainability concepts while having fun and meeting new friends from around the world?

-Then join Hawai‘i and international youth for Huaka‘i Hawai‘i - a five week online exploration of climate change impacts and solutions for food and energy security on the most isolated land mass in the world.
+Then join Hawai‘i and international youth for Huaka‘i Hawai‘i - an intense two-week online exploration of climate change impacts and solutions for food and energy security on the most isolated land mass in the world.

 Through the unique history, environment, and cultural wisdom of Hawai‘i we will explore traditional and modern approaches to systems thinking and strategic planning for innovative, values-based solutions for a more equitable and peaceful world.